aha-app/aha-services/docs/bugzilla.md

 ## Configuration

-You need to be Product Owner in Aha! to set up this integration.
+You need to be an owner in Aha! to set up this integration.

 To configure this integration you need an API key from Bugzilla.